myseq/myseq/README.md

 # About MySeq

-MySeq is a space for me to store my codes and configs.
+This is the space for me to store my codes and configs.

 <!--